-- Is my organisation willing to share information and results, generated within the project in a timely manner with partners? - Are there limits to my capacity that I need to communicate to other partners? - Will our interest in transparency be affected if we are exposed to different and potentially challenging situations, unlike the way we are used to doing things?
+- Am I willing to share information and results, generated within the project in a timely manner with partners? - Are there limits to my capacity that I need to communicate to other partners? - Will my interest in transparency be affected if I am exposed to different and potentially challenging situations, unlike the way I am used to doing things?